-Examples of topics that have received highest attention in social media are elections, ethnicity, humanitarian logistics, portfolio choice, health care systems, research methodology, and organizational design...
+Examples of topics that have received highest attention in social media are elections, ethnicity, humanitarian logistics, portfolio choice, health care systems, research methodology, and organizational design.
+Below we list the top three BI publications according to the number of tweets they have received.